-The ADE5166/ADE5169/ADE5566/ADE5569 have an embedded RTC (see Figure 104).
+The ADE7116/ADE7156/ADE7166/ADE7169/ADE7566/ADE7569 have an embedded real-time clock (RTC) as shown in Figure 103.
 The external 32.768 kHz crystal is used as the clock source for the RTC.
 Calibration is provided to compensate the nominal crystal frequency and for variations in the external crystal frequency over temperature.
-By default, the RTC is active in all the power saving modes.
-The RTC counters retain their values through watchdog resets and external resets and are reset only during a power-on reset.
+By default, the RTC is maintained active in all power saving modes.
+The RTC counters retain their values through watchdog resets and external resets.
+They are only reset during a power-on reset.